open/close all folders

 - Alliterative Name: Brad Bottig

-- The Beard: His prom date wore a tuxedo.
-Pretended to be Sue's boyfriend to give her roommate a taste of her own medicine; it didn't end well.
+- The Beard: His prom date wears a tuxedo.
+He pretends to be Sue's boyfriend to give her slutty college roommate a taste of her own medicine; it didn't end well.

 - Camp Gay